Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

           total_near_inhibitor_distance+=distance
           near_inhibitor_list.append(inhibitor)

     # if the inhibitor is type 1, it does not interact with blood vessel cells.
 The blood vessel growth depends only on VEGF binding.
+If a VEGF is bound by an inhibitor, it will not be able to bind to the blood vessel cell
     if inhibitor_type==1 and bound==False:
       for VEGF in near_VEGF_list:
-        if random.random()<bc_V:
+        if random.random()<bc_V and VEGF.attached=False:
+          VEGF.attached=True
           growing=True
           bound==True
           break